 Interpersonal psychotherapy used on its own is usually not enough to treat bulimia nervosa fully.

 Still, on its own, IPT may be inadequate for treating bulimia nervosa.
-While it addresses important aspects of someone’s life and can help increase someone’s quality of life and sources of social support, it isn’t designed to address the complex psychological and physical issues at the heart of BN and most eating disorders.
+While it addresses crucial aspects of someone’s life and can help increase someone’s quality of life and sources of social support, it isn’t designed to address the complex psychological and physical issues at the heart of BN and most eating disorders.

 IPT as a Supplemental Treatment